 Space touches much of what we do in modern society, ranging from financial services to national security.
 We rely on the resiliency of satellites, their supporting systems, and space systems of systems.
 Resiliency analysis assesses their performance under degraded conditions.

 Take your cell phone, for example: if its radio and Wi-Fi transmitters go bad, you can still download data using a USB cable.
 Should wind gusts damage a nearby cell tower, distant ones could step in to maintain communications, though data speeds will be lower.

 The phone and network are resilient.
-You are temporarily limited to voice calls and texts, and the lack of video streaming is inconvenient.
-But you still have some functionality.
+You may temporarily be limited to voice calls and texts, and the lack of video streaming might be inconvenient, but you still have some functionality.